Ke11og/ceg3004-Audio-Classification-Project/README.md

 - **Logistic Regression** was used as the baseline classifier because it is simple, fast, and provides a useful reference point.
 - **Random Forest** was tested as a tree-based ensemble model that can handle non-linear feature relationships.
 - **SVM** was included because it often performs well on structured, hand-crafted audio features and can model non-linear decision boundaries.
-- **Gradient Boosting** was tested as another ensemble-based method that iteratively improves classification performance.
 - **KNN** was included as a distance-based classifier to compare how well samples cluster in the extracted feature space.
 - **Extra Trees** was tested as another ensemble tree-based model that introduces additional randomness and can improve generalization.